 Why Is The Dutch Flag Not Orange?

-Given the importance of William of Orange for The Netherlands, you may wonder why the Dutch flag is not orange or at least partly orange?
+Given the importance of William of Orange to The Netherlands, you may wonder why the Dutch flag is not orange or at least partly orange.

-However, orange did not remain part of the Dutch flag for long and was changed to red already a few decades later.
+However, orange did not remain part of the Dutch flag for long and was changed to red between 1630-1660.

 Why Did The Dutch Flag Change From Orange To Red?

-There are three explanations why orange was replaced by red in the Dutch national flag.
+There are three explanations for why orange was replaced by red in the Dutch national flag between 1630 and 1660.

-On birthdays of the House of Orange members, The Dutch still celebrate their Royal Family by flying an orange pennant above their national flag.
-So that is a typical Dutch compromise to keep everybody happy in the sensitive issue of what color the top stripe of our national flag should be?
+On the birthdays of the House of Orange members, The Dutch still celebrate their Royal Family by flying an orange pennant above their national flag.
+That is an excellent example of a typical Dutch compromise to keep everybody happy on the politically sensitive issue of what color the top stripe of the Dutch national flag should be.

 If you cannot decide if it should be red or orange, you choose both….!